-Make sure your resume is grammatically correct, up to date and complete with all relevant company and education information.
-A good rule of thumb is a one, or at the most, a two page chronological resume starting with the most current job and going back to the first job out of school.
-The resume should focus on accomplishments and results.
+Make sure your resume is grammatically correct, up to date, and complete with relevant company and educational information.
+A good rule of thumb is to limit your resume to one page—two at the most—and keep it in chronological order.
+Start with your most current job and work your way back to the first job you had out of school.
+Your resume should focus on accomplishments and results, not boilerplate job descriptions.
 In architecture and construction, your project list is very important.
-It should be a one or two page addendum to your resume.
-List your project’s name, size, location and result (on time, under budget) in chronological order starting with the most recent project.
-Make sure to clearly state what your involvement in the project was.
-Please be accurate, share the glory and do not embellish.
+It should be a one- or two-page addendum to your resume.
+List your project’s name, size, location, and result (on time, under budget, etc.) in chronological order starting with the most recent project.
+Finally, clearly state what your involvement in the project was.
+Please be accurate and feel free to share the glory, but don’t embellish.

-Gather letters of recommendations, your portfolio (not necessary but a good touch ) and a list of professional references including current and past supervisors, peers, subordinates, consultants and clients.
+Gather letters of recommendations, your portfolio, and a list of professional references that includes current and past supervisors, peers, subordinates, consultants, and clients.

 Next, thoroughly research the company you will be interviewing with.
-Visit their website and research their projects, history, clients, recent news, etcetera.
+Visit their website and research any major or recent projects, history, clients, recent news, etc.

-If you’re working with a recruiter ask them any and all questions that you can think of.
-Most importantly though is to be honest with the recruiter.
-They are acting as a representative of you and the company you are interviewing with.
-You need to tell them why you are looking/interviewing, if you are talking with other companies and exactly what your compensation is.
-It is in the recruiter’s best interest to ensure the best possible match between you and the employer they are representing.
+If you’re working with a recruiter, ask them any and all questions you can think of.
+Most importantly, be honest with them.
+They’re acting as a representative of your interests, and the interests of the company you’re interviewing with.
+You need to tell your recruiter why you’re looking/interviewing, if you’re talking with other companies, and exactly what your compensation is.
+It’s in the recruiter’s interest to ensure the best possible match between you and the employer they’re representing.

-On the day of the interview wear your best conservative suit, shine your shoes, show up 15 minutes early and bring sufficient copies of your resume and project list.
+On the day of the interview wear your best conservative suit or ask what the dress code of the company is, shine your shoes, show up 15 minutes early, and bring multiple copies of your resume and project list.

-What happens from here on in has as much to do with you as anything.
-Your enthusiasm, willingness to be flexible, honesty with the new employer and your recruiter, and your overall “fit” for the job will determine the final outcome of the process, including the offer.
-Of course people’s schedules, unexpected situations, family, etcetera, can and most often do, come into play.
-The company you are interviewing with has to follow these rules as well!
+What happens from here has as much to do with you as anything.
+Your enthusiasm, willingness to be flexible, honesty with the new employer and your recruiter, and overall “fit” for the job will determine the final outcome of the process, including the offer.
+Of course, people’s schedules, unexpected situations, family, etc., can and most often do, come into play.
+The company you’re interviewing with has to follow rules as well!
 Like any good relationship both parties have to play by the same rules.

 The new employer and your recruiter should have a very specific outline of your entire compensation package and will have discussed money with you on numerous occasions.
-Again, please make sure that you have been very specific about your compensation package:
+Please make sure that you’ve been very specific about this and include the following:

 - Car allowances